 The Keweenaw's history is a complex mixture of mining, shipping, tourism, and the struggles of everyday life on America’s early ‘Western” frontier.
 The Keweenaw History museum contains displays that look at each of these areas.
 The Eagle Harbor exhibit shows photographs of the development of Eagle Harbor from a mining town and then a lumber community to an early tourist destination.
 The history of mining is displayed through photographs and artifacts that trace the 6,000 year old history of mining in the Keweenaw.
-The wreck of the S. S. Bangor in 1926 near Copper Harbor and its load of Chrysler automobiles is examined in detail.
-Life in the Keweenaw is shown through photos, artworks, and even one of the 1926 Chryslers from the S.S.
-Bangor.
+The wreck of the City of Bangor in 1926 near Copper Harbor and its load of new 1927 model Chrysler automobiles is examined in detail.
+Life in the Keweenaw is shown through photos, artworks, and even one of the Chryslers from the City of Bangor shipwreck.

 (Photo: In addition to small size mineral specimens, the museum has large objects such as the car in the background that tells the story of the wreck of the S.S.
 Bangor.)